-Upland Areas: Issues such as slope stability, available public transportation, access to basic amenities such as potable water and electricity, impact of drainage from the site on pre existing drainage patterns etc. should be examined.
+Upland Areas: Issues such as slope stability, modification of vegetation, preparation of access roads to the site, the availability of basic amenities such as potable water and electricity, impact of drainage from the site on pre existing drainage patterns etc. should be examined.